 CSS only image gallery

 If you need to display a collection of images to your visitors but also want to avoid loading heavy dependencies, you may like to see what pure CSS is capable of.
-We can make these images zoomable with exactly 0 byte of JavaScript.
+We can make these images zoomable with exactly 0 bytes of JavaScript.

-The idea is to leverage the `tabindex` attribute coupled with the `:focus` & `:focus-within` CSS pseudo selectors.
+The idea is to leverage the tabindex attribute coupled with the :focus & :focus-within CSS pseudo-selectors.

 Images used are loaded from picsum.photos, which takes its sources from Unsplash.